s-cosseddu/MDutils/README.md

 #### Usage ####

 The first argument passed from the CLI (if any) will be used to set the dependency.

-Required :
+Required:
 * General:
   - outdir = directory were outputs are saved
   - gmxdir = directory were gmx input files are saved